Saturday, September 23, 2023

 Back at the police station, Kimble tells them it was a one-armed man who killed his wife and he got into a fight with him.
 It seems like the police are adamant that Richard killed his wife, which I get, it usually it is the husband.
 At first, I thought the police don't even investigate this claim of a one-armed man, which I thought was odd because that is a pretty specific description and surely they can check records to see how many males have one arm in the Chicago area.
 Well, it turns out they do because later we'll find out the man who did kill her (spoiler alert: Harrison Ford is indeed innocent) claims the police have already talked to him and he had an alibi.

 The Chicago PD thinks Kimble killed his wife because she comes from a wealthy family and when they ask him if she's insured, he tells them she was and that he was the sole beneficiary.
 Sure, that doesn't look good, but it's not like this DOCTOR was hard up for money.
 Unfortunately, that's not the only thing that looks bad for Dr. Kimble.
 We next jump to the trial where we learn there was no forced entry and nothing was missing.
 The most damning evidence of all may be Helen's 911 call which they play for the jury.
 Even though her head has just been bashed in and there's blood coming out of her mouth, she is able to reach for the phone and call 911.
 Yeah, she's gasping for breath and whispering but she does get a lot of information out.
 She tells the dispatcher, "He's still here in the house" and "He's trying to kill me" (which she says twice).
-When the dispatcher asks her if her attacked is still in the house (I guess she didn't hear Helen tell her that), Richard, who heard something, starts walking up the stairs.
+When the dispatcher asks her if her attacker is still in the house (I guess she didn't hear Helen tell her that), Richard, who heard something, starts walking up the stairs.
 Helen must have known it was him and starts saying "Richard, Richard", calling for his help.
 Then the next thing she says is, "He's trying to kill me."
 Yeah, that doesn't sound good.
 Then she dies.
 It's kind of messed up that her last actions would end up sending her innocent husband to prison.
 Not just prison, but a death sentence.

 Now that I think of it, while I know there is some questionable evidence against him, it is crazy that he was found guilty.
 Surely they processed the crime scene and found unknown DNA on both Richard and Helen.
 Unless this was before the time when DNA wasn't as prevalent.
 I feel like now they wouldn't have enough to convict him.

-The next scene is Richard being transferred to death row in an armored truck with three other inmates, the drive, and two prison guards.
+The next scene is Richard being transferred to death row in an armored truck with three other inmates, the driver, and two prison guards.
 Now, by this time, we're probably ten minutes into the movie, but as for real time, I have no clue.
 It feels like all this has happened in the last twenty-four hours, but obviously that can't be possible.
 Oh, well, I guess it's not that important.

 All the prisoners are wearing yellow jumpsuits and their hands and feet are shackled.
 On the way there, one of the prisoners pretends to need medical attention by foaming at the mouth (yuck!) and when the younger guard goes on to check on him, the inmate has a siv and stabs him in the chest.
 This causes a chain reaction and the old guard gets his shotgun and shoots the inmate.
 Everything goes to chaos and the driver drives the bus off the road and it rolls several times down a ravine.
 There's no way anyone should be alive after this, or at the very least, there's no way anyone should be able to walk away from this horrific crash unscathed, but three people do end up walking away unscathed!